imagestream/opuntia-docs/Opuntia-manual/configuration/wired-interfaces.rst

 Web GUI
 *******

+To function, a WireGuard VPN requires a WireGuard Interface and Peer configuraion for each device connected to the VPN.

 To begin creating a new WireGuard interface first navigate to the Network interfaces page.

 Main Menu - *Network --> Interfaces*